 These questions can be frustrating to us old-timers.
 Not because we don’t want to be helpful!
-That’s a big part of why we participate in LC communities, along with personal benefits of staying on track.
-But consider this: If there is a whole library full of books on how low carb plans work and how to undertake one successfully, how could you possibly expect good answers to these questions as they apply to you personally in a paragraph or less?
+That’s a big part of why we participate in these communities, along with personal benefits of staying on track.
+But consider this: If there is a whole library full of low carb plans with specific instructions how to undertake one successfully, how could you possibly expect good answers to these questions as they apply to you personally in a paragraph or less?Â

 But I still can help.
 Here are some things I’ve learned from the few thousand low-carbers I’ve met in the course of my own journey.

-Survival Tips for the LC Noob
+Low Carb Survival Tips for the Noob

 - Focusing on speed of loss, scale-worship, or generally approaching LC as a crash diet IS setting yourself up for failure.
 Sometimes, the scale will bless your efforts.
-I’ll dance with joy right along with you!
-But sometimes, it’s the tape measure that tells the tale instead.
+When it does, I’ll dance with joy right along with you!
+But sometimes, it’s the tape measure that tells the tale best instead.
 Sometimes, it’s just how you feel physically that lets you know you’re on track (or not).
 Sometimes, there are other concerns that must be ironed out.
 What’s always clear, however, is that if you STOP eating LC, you stop getting the benefits of LC.
 This isn’t a fast, temporary fix.
 If you go into it requiring a guaranteed rate of loss until you can go back to eating Snickers for breakfast, why bother?

 - Beware Frankenfoods.
 Everybody gets excited the first time they find an old favorite in “carb-legal” form.
 Specialty products can be a solid, useful way to extend your options, but be selective!
 Junk food is still junk food, even if it’s got “Low Carb” plastered on the package.
 Discrimination and moderation are key.
 If you’re having issues losing and you’re not sure why, this is the first place to look.
 Real, natural foods bring the best results overall.